 The Latin American and Caribbean Festival has had many years of success and every year it seems to improve in the number and quality of groups that participate and the scope of media coverage.
 This brings us the 40th edition of the festival, and as the Latino and Hispanic population in Pittsburgh continues to grow, it makes the Festival one of the largest gatherings of Latinos in Western Pennsylvania.

 The Mission of the festival is to showcase the cultures of Latin America in Pittsburgh and to inform the students and the general public of the resources that can be found in Pittsburgh

 Wesley W. Posvar Hall Patio

-To see photos from last year's Festival, click on the Photo Gallery below.
-(Photos by Michael Peeler)
+To see photos from the 2019 Festival, click on the Photo Gallery below (Photos by Michael Peeler)